Azure/bicep-types-az/generated/oracle/oracle.database/2024-06-01-preview/types.md

 * **ociUrl**: string (ReadOnly): HTTPS link to OCI resources exposed to Azure Customer via Azure Interface.
 * **openMode**: 'ReadOnly' | 'ReadWrite' | string: Indicates the Autonomous Database mode.
 * **operationsInsightsStatus**: 'Disabling' | 'Enabled' | 'Enabling' | 'FailedDisabling' | 'FailedEnabling' | 'NotEnabled' | string (ReadOnly): Status of Operations Insights for this Autonomous Database.
-* **peerDbId**: string {minLength: 1, maxLength: 255} (WriteOnly): The database OCID of the Disaster Recovery peer database, which is located in a different region from the current peer database.
+* **peerDbId**: string {minLength: 1, maxLength: 255} (WriteOnly): The Azure resource ID of the Disaster Recovery peer database, which is located in a different region from the current peer database.
-* **peerDbIds**: string[] (ReadOnly): The list of [OCIDs](https://docs.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of standby databases located in Autonomous Data Guard remote regions that are associated with the source database.
-Note that for Autonomous Database Serverless instances, standby databases located in the same region as the source primary database do not have OCIDs.
+* **peerDbIds**: string[] (ReadOnly): The list of Azure resource IDs of standby databases located in Autonomous Data Guard remote regions that are associated with the source database.
+Note that for Autonomous Database Serverless instances, standby databases located in the same region as the source primary database do not have Azure IDs.
 * **permissionLevel**: 'Restricted' | 'Unrestricted' | string: The Autonomous Database permission level.
 * **privateEndpoint**: string (ReadOnly): The private endpoint for the resource.
 * **privateEndpointIp**: string: The private endpoint Ip address for the resource.